ocadotechnology/aimmo/docs/deployment/deployment-events.md

 We use Travis for contiguous integration.
 Travis CI is the first step in our integration pipeline.
 Each time a push is made Travis runs all our tests and sends the coverage reports for display to [coveralls.io](https://coveralls.io/).

-Our package Django app `players` is deployed to [Pypi](https://pypi.python.org/pypi/aimmo) and we use [Versioneer](https://github.com/warner/python-versioneer) for package versioning.
+Our package Django app `aimmo` is deployed to [Pypi](https://pypi.python.org/pypi/aimmo) and we use [Versioneer](https://github.com/warner/python-versioneer) for package versioning.

 The rest of the components are Dockerized.
 Travis CI automatically recognizes the **Dockerfiles** inside of each of the modules and pushes the newly created images to the **Docker Hub Registry**.
 Each of the components are then pulled automatically by the Google Cloud Container Engine.